 DUI Lawyer Toronto

-The lawyers of Adler Bytensky Prutschi Shikhman have extensive experience defending persons charged with impaired driving offences.
+The criminal lawyers of Adler Bytensky Prutschi Shikhman have extensive experience defending persons charged with impaired driving offences.
 We make use of every defence available to ensure the very best possible outcome.
 In 2005, Mr. Prutschi became one of a very small group of lawyers to become qualified to perform screening and evidentiary testing on the Intoxilyzer 5000 – the very same model used to take breath samples by every police department in Canada for many years and the direct precursor to the model 8000 now coming into service.
 This specialized certification provides our clients with a powerful edge in court when cross-examining police breath technicians.
-When interviewing lawyers under consideration for your impaired driving related case, be sure to ask them if they are certified Intoxilyzer Breath Alcohol Technicians.
+When interviewing dui lawyers under consideration for your impaired driving related case, be sure to ask them if they are certified Intoxilyzer Breath Alcohol Technicians.

 The technical specifications of the breath machine are only one element of a robust DUI defence.
-ABPS lawyers make use of expert cross-examination and up-to-the-minute knowledge on the latest constitutional developments to challenge every aspect of the Crown’s case.
+ABPS drunk driving lawyers make use of expert cross-examination and up-to-the-minute knowledge on the latest constitutional developments to challenge every aspect of the Crown’s case.

-Brochures Related To impaired Driving
+Brochures Related To Drunk Driving Law

 - Ignition Interlock– A new tool to help prevent drinking and driving.